juju/docs/src/en/jaas-cli.md

 # Using JAAS from the command line

-The Juju controller you already have unning in JAAS can also be used from the command line, giving you powerful, fast access to perform common operations.
+The Juju controller you already have running in JAAS can also be used from the command line, giving you powerful, fast access to perform common operations.
 In order to use the command line, you will first need to install the Juju client software on your machine.